rivertiger/ios-coding-assignment/README.md

 # Functionalties
-1. Fetch the temprature of any 3 cities and list their current templrate
+1. Fetch the current temperature for the three cities and list their current temperature, along with a rain or sun symbol as appropriate.
-2. If its currrently raining please show raining icon
-3. Using the segment control to switch Celcius and Farenheat
+1. Using the segment control to switch Celcius and Farenheat
-4. Clicking on a row will display the full weather report of the selected city for each hour of the day
+1. Clicking on a row will display the full weather report of the selected city for each hour of the day
-5. Celcius or Faranhet selected in view 1 should be carried to view 2
+1. Celcius or Faranhet selected in view 1 should be carried to view 2

 # Evaluation